 Not only must the person be a licensed driver and at least 21 years old, but there are also vehicle requirements that must be met.
 Uber car requirements in Atlanta might differ slightly from your city, but there are core vehicle requirements that are standard in all fifty states.

 Along with any Uber driver application, your vehicle must also meet the following criteria:

-1 – Any potential automobile to be used on this platform must not be older than 15 years, which means in 2019 the cut-off year for older cars to qualify is model year 2004.
-Additionally, in some cities there are more restrictions for airport pickup.
+1 – Any potential automobile to be used on this platform must not be older than 15 years, which means in 2019 the cut-off year for older cars to qualify is the model year 2004.
+Additionally, in some cities, there are more restrictions for airport pickup.

 2 – It must have four doors.
 In some cities, pickup trucks with four doors can be used to drive for Uber

 3 – Another major requirement is that the title must be clean.
 You can forget about using rebuilt, reconstructed, or salvaged vehicles for this gig.